-About David and Josey’s ministry
+About David Cortes and Josey Saez’s ministry

 The opening of the US embassy in Havana and the Cuba embassy in Washington in July 2015 signaled a new day for US/Cuba relationships and hopefully opens the door for even more partnership opportunities between Presbyterians in Cuba and the US.
 The United States severed diplomatic relations with Cuba in 1960 at the height of Cold War tensions.
 However, the lack of a diplomatic relationship between the two countries never severed the bonds of friendship between US and Cuban Presbyterians.
 Presbyterians began working in Cuba in 1890, and until the Cuban revolution in 1959, Presbyterians in Cuba were part of the Synod of New Jersey of the United Presbyterian Church in the United States of America, a PC(USA) predecessor denomination.
-In 1967 the Presbyterian- Reformed Church in Cuba was established as an autonomous denomination.
+In 1967, the Presbyterian-Reformed Church in Cuba was established as an autonomous denomination.
 Despite the icy relationship between the US and Cuban governments, several US Presbyterian congregations and presbyteries developed partnerships with counterparts in post-revolution Cuba.
-The 15,000 member Presbyterian Reformed Church in Cuba ministers among a population of 11 million.
+The 15,000-member Presbyterian Reformed Church in Cuba ministers among a population of 11 million.
 Most Cubans are Roman Catholic, but only a small minority attends mass.
-State-sponsored atheism took its toll on religious life in Cuba in the decades following the revolution, but beginning in the 1990s restrictions on religious activities have been eased.
+State-sponsored atheism took its toll on religious life in Cuba in the decades following the revolution, but beginning in the 1990s, restrictions on religious activities have eased.

-About David and Josey
+About David Cortes and Josey Saez

 David and Josey sense a strong call to help people gain a deeper understanding of Christ.